- 5 ECTS

 Expected learning outcomes

-This course provides an overview of IT Governance and the basic concepts of the ISO 27001 / ISO 27002 standard.
+- The candidate possesses detailed knowledge of IT Governance principles and procedures, and the basic concepts of the ISO 27001 / ISO 27002 standard.

-- have a thorough understanding of security management as a continuous improvement process.
+- The candidate is capable of analyzing business and organizational needs for an ISMS and has a thorough understanding of security management as a continuous improvement process.

 - Reasons for IT Governance: Compliance, liability, stability

 - The risk assessment and statement of applicability